| Artists - W

 artistic duo known for their work Pavilion, constructed

+with plastic crates used for transporting drinks.
 Although Pavilion can be described as a “sculpture”

 which the observer can enter and experience, Winter and Hörbelt’s